How to Create an Operations Manual for Running a Small Business

 • Document everything.
 Not exaggerating.
 Each time I work on a task, I ask myself, "do I need to be doing this or can someone else do this next time?"
 If so, we DOCUMENT IT.
 It’s not always easy, and most of the time I’m so busy it's faster for me to do it myself than to document it.
 In the moment, it may be true but the next time I have to do the task I’m annoyed that I didn’t document it so I could hand it off.

 • Walk through it (don’t read through it).
-As you’re documenting something, you know it in your head so you may skip a step or two.
+As you document something, you know it in your head, so you may skip a step or two.
 Always have someone else work through it (not just read through it).
-The more information that’s in your operations manual, the more likely your staff will be able to complete the tasks at hand without you.
-THAT’S THE WHOLE POINT.

-What to add to your operations manual:
+What to add to your operations manual

 Here are some examples of what to include in your operations manual that will help your staff manage day-to-day operations of a small business:

-Procedures: pricing, inventory, customer care, employee onboarding.
+• Procedures: pricing, inventory, customer care, employee onboarding.

 Admin: expense reports, paying bills, sales tax reports, etc.